The default I2C address is 0x74.

 This chip uses I2C for control, it does not use clock stretching or repeated start.
 There are built in 20K pullups to VCC.
 You can run it as fast as 400KHz clock speed, but you may need to add additional 2K pullups from SDA and SCL up to VCC for higher speeds

-- AUD - Audio input, can be used to modulate the entire display with the amplitude of a line level audio signal, has a series capacitor installed.
+- AUD or AUDIO - Audio input, can be used to modulate the entire display with the amplitude of a line level audio signal.
+It has a series capacitor installed.

 The LED Grid is much simpler, it just has 2 charlieplex grids, 16x9 total 0603 LEDs, with the two grids broken out to side pins that line up with the driver